j9t/obsohtml/README.md

 ## Acknowledgments

-Thanks to @mattbrundage and @FabianBeiner for helping to make ObsoHTML better!
+Thanks to @mattbrundage, @FabianBeiner, and @AndrewMac for helping to make ObsoHTML better!